PooKYZZZ/riceguard/README.md

-Here’s a cleaner, tighter README you can drop in as `README.md`.
-It keeps everything you wrote, but organizes it for faster onboarding and adds the missing “how to run” + env details + endpoints.

----

 # 🌾 RiceGuard

 RiceGuard is a **web + mobile** system that detects and classifies rice leaf diseases from images using **FastAPI**, **MongoDB**, and **TensorFlow**.